 “All students should have the resources necessary to pursue the education of their choice, regardless of socioeconomic status.
 Without equal opportunity, our most vulnerable students cannot succeed.”

 Alma Mater(s): University of Notre Dame, Class of 2016

 Your role in one sentence: I support the execution of the Campaign’s state policy agenda through relationship building and legislative educational programming.

 When I am not at work helping students get to and succeed in college I am… exploring the world with my dog, supporting local businesses, eating my way through Sacramento.

 If not higher education then what cause?
-Advocating for immigration reform or providing humanitarian aid in the borderlands.
+Providing humanitarian aid in the borderlands.

 Katrina Linden was raised in Santa Ana, California, where she attended a low-performing high school with few resources to pursue higher education.
 Despite this, Katrina took advantage of every resource provided to her to attain her academic goals.
-She credits much of her success to organizations like the Campaign for College Opportunity who provided resources for students in underserved communities, as well as to her parents who continuously encouraged her to never stop learning.
+She credits much of her success to organizations who provided resources for students in underserved communities, as well as to her parents who continuously encouraged her to never stop learning.

 Katrina received her B.A. from the University of Notre Dame, where she double majored in American Studies and Latino Studies.
 While at Notre Dame, she researched issues of immigration, socioeconomic inequality, and education.
 Katrina worked closely with the Institute for Latino Studies, interned with a local housing and homelessness support non-profit, and served as an education intern with UnidosUS.